 ensemble mode, shows how many ZooKeeper nodes are configured, and then displays a table listing detailed monitoring status for each node, including who is the leader, configuration parameters, and more.

-The "Graph" view shows a graph of each collection, the shards that make up those collections, and the addresses and type ("NRT", "TLOG" or "PULL") of each replica for each shard.
+The "Graph" view shows a graph of each collection, its shards, and the addresses and type ("NRT", "TLOG", or "PULL") of each replica for each shard.

 This example shows a simple cluster.
 In addition to the 2 shard, 2 replica "gettingstarted" collection, there is an additional "tlog" collection consisting of mixed TLOG and PULL replica types.